 - Even though the 2009 reboot of Star Trek was a success, remember that at the time Paramount went ahead with it, the Trek franchise was in a rut; at the time the new movie was announced, Star Trek: Nemesis flopped badly at the box-office, and Star Trek: Enterprise had just been cancelled due to poor ratings.

-- Similarly Star Trek VI: The Undiscovered Country was living in the shadow of the flop of The Final Frontier and the new restricted budget literally made the film impossible to make until a new head came in at Paramount, who knew director Nick Meyer personally and agreed to provide as much money as it would take so that the film could be made.
+- Similarly Star Trek VI: The Undiscovered Country was living in the shadow of the flop of Star Trek V: The Final Frontier and the new restricted budget literally made the film impossible to make until a new head came in at Paramount, who knew Star Trek II: The Wrath of Khan director Nicholas Meyer personally and agreed to provide as much money as it would take so that the film could be made.

 - Paramount has a considerable track record as a Studio To The Rescue.
 Consider the case of Forrest Gump.
 Or, more famously, another of its Best Picture-winning blockbusters, The Godfather.
 Back in 1970, gangster movies were action flicks like the James Cagney version of Public Enemy, not slow character dramas with lots of talking.
 And you certainly didn't make one with a completely unknown (and eccentric) director, a washed-up star, and a ton of people no one even heard of.
 Paramount did it; and the rest is history.

 - Not as much network to the rescue as a producer to the rescue.
 Paramount had been bought out by Gulf+Western and they were considering to actually close down the studio.
 Robert Evans fought a lot to get Godfather made, but boy did it pay off.